Skip to content

 Human metapneumovirus (hMPV) treatment available today

-To treat your human metapneumovirus (hMPV), consult with one of our board-certified doctors online to learn to manage symptoms.
-This often includes OTC medication.
-Patients with severe symptoms may need a corticosteroid.
-Get a new prescription to treat hMPV or refill an existing prescription online.*
+To treat your human metapneumovirus (hMPV), consult with one of our board-certified primary care doctors online to learn how to manage symptoms.
+This usually includes supportive care and OTC medication.
+Patients with chronic conditions like asthma and COPD may need a steroid like prednisone if wheezing or chest tightness.
+Get treatment guidance and, if necessary, a prescription to treat hMPV or refill an existing prescription online.*

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of human metapneumovirus.
 Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.